 Business combinations have been accounted for using the purchase method under the provisions of IFRS 3 (Revised), Business Combinations.
-Cash and amounts of consideration that are determinable at the date of acquisition are included in determining the cost of the acquired business.

-The cost of an acquisition is measured at the fair value of the assets given, equity instruments issued or liabilities incurred or assumed at the dates of exchange.
+The cost of an acquisition is measured at the fair value of the assets transferred, equity instruments issued and liabilities incurred or assumed at the date of acquisition.
+The cost of acquisition also includes the fair value of any contingent consideration.
 Identifiable assets acquired and liabilities and contingent liabilities assumed in a business combination are measured initially at their fair value on the date of acquisition.